NickKarpowicz/LightwaveExplorer/README.md

 You can also use -DBACKEND_CUDA=1 to use SYCL on an Nvidia GPU.

 Additional compiler flags:
-  - USE_FFTW, set to 1 if it uses MKL and you don't want it to
   - CLI, set to 1 to build a command line version

 ---